Medicinal Fried Chicken: Plot

-New state laws prohibiting fast food cause the closure of all KFC locations in Colorado, much to the fury of Cartman, who is addicted to the food.
+New state laws prohibiting fast food in low-income areas cause the closure of all KFC locations in Colorado, much to the fury of Cartman, who is addicted to the food.
 When Randy Marsh learns that South Park's sole KFC is now a medical marijuana dispensary, he attempts to give himself cancer so he can get a doctor's referral for marijuana after first gaining a clean bill of health from his doctor since he had assumed permits are given to the healthy.
-By irradiating his scrotum with a microwave oven, Randy successfully gives himself testicular cancer, making his testicles grow so large that he has to use a wheelbarrow to carry them.
+After some research and a few unsuccessful attempts, Randy successfully gives himself testicular cancer by irradiating his scrotum with a microwave oven, making his testicles grow so large that he has to use a wheelbarrow to carry them.
 Randy obtains his medical referral and starts smoking marijuana regularly.
 Meanwhile, his testicles continue to grow to the point that he uses them as a hopper ball.
 Randy finds that his larger testicles are rather attractive to women, including his wife, Sharon Marsh, so he encourages his friends to also get testicular cancer.
 The local doctor, unaware of the self-induced nature of the cancer, becomes convinced that a recent change in South Park is responsible for the cancer outbreak.

 Meanwhile, after receiving treatment for KFC withdrawal, Cartman is introduced to Billy Miller, a local boy who runs an illegal KFC cartel from his home.
 Billy hires Cartman to sell his illegal food, a job that provides Cartman with the same food as payment.
-After Cartman demonstrates his ruthlessness against a cheating street dealer, Billy sends him and another employee, Tommy, to Corbin, Kentucky to buy chicken directly from Colonel Sanders.
+After Cartman demonstrates his ruthlessness against a cheating street dealer (in which Cartman discovers the gravy to be cut with Boston Market gravy), Billy sends him and another employee, Tommy, to Corbin, Kentucky to buy chicken directly from Colonel Sanders.
 Sanders is impressed by Cartman but has Tommy executed after discovering him to be a mole for healthy foods advocate Jamie Oliver.
 Cartman wins over the Colonel's trust but is warned to never betray him.
 Cartman eventually betrays Billy by telling Billy's mother that he failed his social studies test, and takes over the cartel after Billy is punished.
 The Colonel assigns Cartman the task of assassinating Oliver to prevent him from giving a speech in the United Nations.
 However, the gluttonous Cartman soon comes to abuse the food he is assigned to sell and forgets the Colonel's assassination order.
 The Colonel, furious at Cartman's incompetence, sends a squad of gunmen to kill him, leading to a gunfight with the police that kills Billy's mother, and Cartman escapes unscathed.